adalkiran/webrtc-nuts-and-bolts/docs/04-STUN-BINDING-REQUEST-FROM-CLIENT.md

 		logging.Descf(logging.ProtoDTLS, "This is a DTLS packet.")
 		...
 	} else if rtp.IsRtpPacket(buf, offset, arrayLen) {
-		logging.Descf(logging.ProtoRTP, " This is a RTP packet.")
+		logging.Descf(logging.ProtoRTP, " This is an RTP packet.")
 		....
 	} else if rtcp.IsRtcpPacket(buf, offset, arrayLen) {
-		logging.Descf(logging.ProtoRTP, "This is a RTCP packet.")
+		logging.Descf(logging.ProtoRTP, "This is an RTCP packet.")
 		...
 	} else {
 		logging.Descf(logging.ProtoUDP, "This packet in a different format which is not known by the server, ignoring it.")